-Affiliated Faculty, NYU Wagner; Associate Professor in Pediatrics, Environmental Medicine and Health Policy, NYU Langone School of Medicine
+Associated Faculty, NYU Wagner; Professor, NYU School of Medicine

 Increasing evidence from laboratory and human studies shows that synthetic chemicals contribute to disease and dysfunction across the life course.
 Of particular emerging concern is the disruption of the hormonal process that has been found to be associated with increasing rates of obesity, diabetes, neurodevelopmental disabilities, infertility, and breast and prostate cancers.1 Given the magnitude of human and economic burden associated with these conditions, it might be expected that the passage of bipartisan legislation in both houses of Congress to update the Toxic Substances Control Act (TSCA) for the first time in 40 years would meet with widespread approval by the public health and medical community.